 Interactivity capabilities (event attributes, zoomAndPan attributes, the cursor property, or <cursor> elements)

-NOTE 1 In fonts intended for broad distribution, use of XML presentation atttributes for styling is recommended over CSS styling as that will have the widest support across implementations.
+NOTE 1 In fonts intended for broad distribution, use of XML presentation attributes for styling is recommended over CSS styling as that will have the widest support across implementations.

 NOTE 2 Use of media queries to react to environment changes within a glyph description is not recommended, even when fonts are used in applications that provide CSS media query support.
 Instead, a higher-level presentation framework should handle environment changes.
 The higher-level framework can interact with options implemented within the font using OpenType mechanisms such as glyph substitution, or selection of color palettes.